GoogleChrome/web.dev/content/secure/security-attacks/index.md

 Since many attacks can happen without ever hitting your server, it is sometimes hard to detect if attacks are happening or not.
 The good news is that web browsers have powerful security features already built in.
-Much more to come on browser security and defense against attacks.
+Follow the next topic "How browser mitigates against attacks" to learn more.